JamesWall-hub/echo-chamber/feedback.md

 - [ ] Seems like most initial states are empty arrays even when you'll be storing other data types there?

-- [ ] The `Articles` component has many jobs.
-Could it be split into smaller components?
-For example, you could pull out the form part?